This guide explains how your marital status in Belgium can affect your eligibility to claim marriage tax benefits and tax breaks.

 Couples married under the communal system can’t arrange a gift to each other for jointly-owned properties.
 They can, however, gift their children.
-With this in mind, people must still assess their individual situations as there are some who plan to live off their investments in older age and might not want to lose control of their assets too soon.
+With this in mind, people must still assess their individual situations as there are some who plan to live off their investments and might not want to lose control of their assets.

-“It is also very important that clients are aware that if they gift their children, they lose their assets, but they can still have some control and keep some income,” says Bollen.
+“It’s also important that clients are aware that if they gift their children, they lose their assets, but they can still have some control and keep some income,” says Bollen.

 In separate estates, in the same situation, there is the additional option of gifting an asset to a partner.
 By giving all the assets to your wife or husband, the surviving partner can continue to take control of the assets and manage a small income while still alive.
 The other advantage is that the spouses can always cancel the gift.